edmcmanwich/artist-statement/artistStatement.md

 In my work I dissect the meaning-making practices of power structures.
-Exploring subjects as diverse as bald eagles, the NSA, a DVD screensaver, and Store Quest storage units, my work deviates between a straightforward unmasking of the veil of autonomy behind these signs to moments of semiotic play meant to inject elements of hostility, confusion, rebellion, and the absurd.
+Exploring subjects as diverse as bald eagles, book scanners, DVD screensavers, and Store Quest storage units, my work deviates between a straightforward unmasking of the veil of autonomy behind their signifiers to moments of semiotic play meant to inject elements of hostility, confusion, disquiet, and the absurd.

 I approach my work with an understanding of power structures as semiotic systems.
 Like all semiotic systems they are intrinsically social in